loopbackio/loopback-connector-mongodb/SPIKE.md

 2. Unless `strictObjectIDCoercion` is set to `true`, any string that looks like an `ObjectID` will automatically get converted to `ObjectID` and you won't be able to find the object if you tried searching the database by that string, because it is not a string any more.
+3. To add to the confusion, this behavior can be configured at model and property levels.

 Complexity is sometimes unavoidable, but a less complex state is always the desired state.
 It creates better experience for the consumers, and makes development and maintenance a more pleasant experience for the creators.